croner-i-web/progression-framework/frameworks/engineering/mobile.md

       - level: 1
         criteria:
           - "Provides regular status updates to their mentor/buddy"
-          - "Points out syntactical improvements in code reviews"
           - "Writes PR descriptions that provide basic context for the change"
           - "Seeks guidance from other engineers, rather than answers"
+          - "Proactively communicates to their team what they are working on, why, how it's going and what help they need"
+          - "Coordinates with frontend & backend developers around API specifications, with BA & QA around requirements"
+          - "Positive and constructive in team interactions"
       - level: 2
         criteria:
-          - "Proactively communicates to their team what they are working on, why, how it's going and what help they need"
           - "Accepts feedback graciously"
           - "Gives feedback to peers when asked"
         exampleCriteria: